 If you liked my tutorial on soft foam drawer dividers, check out my tutorial on creating cheap wood dividers for kitchen drawers, jewelry drawers or, like this top drawer of my dresser, handkerchief/scarf drawers!

-If you liked this, you might like my video tutorial on lining drawers with felt for a non-slip, luxury interior:
+If you liked this, you might like my tutorial on lining drawers with felt for a non-slip, luxury interior: